trisweb/macmounter/README.md

 This tool is completely command line driven and is **not** moron friendly.
 For g33ks, it is a two step install, and a one step configuration per server.
 The logs are very verbose and should indicate any issues.

+## Updates for 2022 and beyond
+This is a rather simple script, but there has been one slight change to the configparser dependency for python, which appears to now only install if lowercase.
+The rest of the script continues to work as it has for years, as it is solidly engineered.

 ## Install

 ### Step 1 - Get code